guptamayank9827/compiler/Readme.md

-## Phase #2 - Parser
+## Phase3 - Semantic Analyzer

-This phase accepts an input text file and parses it according to acceptable grammar rules.
+This phase accepts an input text code file and checks for semantic type analysis.

-All the grammar rules are defined using a combination of terminals and non-terminals.
+All the type checking rules are implemented using the typeCheck() function.

-grammar.cup file holds all the production rules, which accepts a given input text file.
+All scopes are created and stored as a list of hashmaps.

-This input is parsed and printed as indentated code text file.
+This input is parsed and produces output as Success or error message stating the reason of failure of unacceptable grammar.

+Given testcases are stored in p3tests, and their results are stored in p3tests_out.

 Steps to run the code: